 Anyone who is praised in the letters of six or seven saints undoubtedly must be of extraordinary character.
-Such a person was Paulinus of Nola, correspondent and friend of Augustine(August 28), Jerome (Sep[tember 30), Melania, Martin (November 11), Gregory (September 3) and Ambrose (December 7).
+Such a person was Paulinus of Nola, correspondent and friend of Augustine, Jerome, Melania, Martin, Gregory the Great, and Ambrose.

 Born near Bordeaux, he was the son of the Roman prefect of Gaul, who had extensive property in both Gaul and Italy.
 Paulinus became a distinguished lawyer, holding several public offices in the Roman Empire.
 With his Spanish wife, Therasia, he retired at an early age to a life of cultured leisure.